rockydd/ascii_moon/README.md

     *   Toggle the information panel with the **'i'** key.
 *   **Cross-Platform:** Works on Linux, macOS, and Windows.
 *   **Lightweight:** It's a single, small, native binary.
+*   **Non-Interactive Mode:** Print the moon to the console at a specified size for use in scripts or MOTD.

 ## Installation